-Before beginning the clinical course in the sophomore year, the nursing student is required to have a physical examination.
-This report is to be submitted to Student Passport.
-The student is also required to have a Mantoux tuberculin test, 2 step unless previous test was done within the past year and documentation of this is provided.
-All nursing students are required to have a repeated TB test every year.
-Documentation of two TB tests within 12 months of each other must be on record at all times throughout the program.
-Evidence of all TB testing must be submitted to Student Passport.
-A student who has reacted positively to the TB test is required to have an initial chest x-ray, and a copy of the results must be provided to the Campus Nurse.
-A student who has had a previous positive tuberculin test and has had medical treatment will be required to have a chest x-ray prior to clinical in the sophomore year.
-Each year these students will be given a health questionnaire form to fill out rather than the TB test.
+All nursing students are required to have a repeated test for tuberculosis every 12 months.
+Documentation is required of all test results which must be submitted to the Student Passport system.

+A student who has reacted positively to the TST is required to have an initial chest x-ray, and a copy of the results must be provided to the Director of Health Services at Viterbo University.
+A student who has had a previous positive tuberculin test and has had medical treatment will be required to have a chest x-ray prior to participating in clinical in the sophomore year.
+Each year these students will complete a health questionnaire rather than the TB test.
 Repeated chest x-rays are not required unless symptoms develop that could be attributed to TB.